andrechristikan/ack-nestjs-boilerplate/README.md

 ACK is a [NestJs](nestjs-url) boilerplate üöÄ.
 Best uses for build an API Project, and Microservice Project.
 Made with following [nodejs-best-practice](nodejs-bestpractice-url) as benchmark and NestJs Habit.

-ACK will provide JWT (Json Web Token) Implementation üîê (Access Token and Refresh Token), Role and Permission Implementation üë• , Multi Language Support üî£ , Database migration, etc. [Spill about Features](#features)
-Also provide KafkaModule, Consumer, and Producer üî•.

 ## Prerequisites

 We assume that all people are coming to here is `Programmer with intermediate knowledge` and also we need to understanding more knowledge before we start to reduce knowledge gaps.

 * Understood [ExpressJs Fundamental](expressjs-url), NodeJs Base Framework.
 It will help we to understand how the NestJs works.
 * Understood [Typescript Fundamental](typescript-url), Programming Language.
 It will help we to write and read the code.
-* Understood [NestJs Fundamental](nestjs-fundamental-url), NodeJs Framework with support fully TypeScript.
+* Understood [NestJs Fundamental](nestjs-fundamental-url), Main Framework.
+NodeJs Framework with support fully TypeScript.
 * Understand what is and how NoSql works as a Database, specially [MongoDB](#acknowledgements).

 ## Build With